Niceplace/config/README.md

-# Development Environment, contains all files necessary for auto-configuration
+# This repo is for my Development Environment, it contains all files necessary for auto-configuration

 # Requirements
 * Unbuntu 16.04 or latest